 An applicant is required to provide evidence of the need for support.
 This will include details of income, expenditure and savings.
 The applicant will be asked to submit bank statements for the last three months.

-The application will be assessed by a panel including executive, local officers and senior and regional/Wales officials.
+The application will be assessed by a panel including executive, local officers and regional/Wales officials.

 Once a completed application is received with all necessary supporting documentation, the applicant will receive a decision about their application within seven days.